waigo/waigo/docs/AppConfiguration/AppObject.md

 # App object

-Your application's central point of control is the [Application object](https://github.com/waigo/waigo/blob/master/src/application.js), accessible as 'App' inside your controllers and other back-end code:
+Your application's central point of control is the [Application object](https://github.com/waigo/waigo/blob/master/src/application.js), accessible as `App` inside your controllers and other back-end code:

 ```javascript